OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-entity-card.md

 >
 > To try out data types in Office on Windows, you must have an Excel build number greater than or equal to 16.0.14626.10000.
 To try out data types in Office on Mac, you must have an Excel build number greater than or equal to 16.55.21102600.

 This article describes how to use the [Excel JavaScript API](../reference/overview/excel-add-ins-reference-overview.md) to work with the card component of data types entity values.
 An entity value is a container for data types, similar to an object in object oriented programming.
 The card component is an optional pop up window for an entity data type, displaying additional information about the entity value in a cell.
-This article introduces properties, layout options for the card, and data attribution functionality.
+This article introduces card properties, layout options for the card, and card data attribution functionality.

 ## Properties

 The entity value [`properties`](/javascript/api/excel/excel.entitycellvalue#excel-excel-entitycellvalue-properties-member) property allows you to set customized information about your set of data types.
-The following code sample shows the JSON for an entity value with multiple custom properties.
-The `properties` field accepts `string` values, and each string value must have a `type` and `basicValue` setting.
+The following code snippet shows the JSON for an entity value with multiple custom properties.
+The `properties` field accepts `string` values, and each property must have a `type` and `basicValue` setting.

 ```json
 const entity: Excel.EntityCellValue = {